sebastianbellittieri/sebabellittieri/README.md

 This repository was created in order to work with some time-series projects including my Master's Thesis in Applied Statistics (in a separate branch).

-I have hust added a new file presenting my solution to a Data Scientist test for Globant.
+I have just added a new file presenting my solution to a Data Scientist test for Globant.
 It has 3 separate excersises:

 The first using NLP with Bert-topic to identify topics in abstracts showing how we can model topics from a set of academic papers from NSF Research Awards.
 I have a sample of more than 13159 abstracts files from a variety of subjects.
 I did use an unsupervised model to classify these abstracts into topics.